jfreyss/spirit/README.md

-# Spirit: A Study / Biosample LIMS
+# Spirit: LIMS for study / biosample
 Spirit is a study/biosample management application for drug discovery research

 More infos are available on the Spirit site: https://jfreyss.github.io/spirit/